 Bournemouth University, Talbot Campus

-4 years (including a minimum 30-week placement) Full-time.
-3 years (with an optional 30-week placement) for International students (non-EU/ non-UK)
+4 years (including a 30-week placement), full-time.
+3 years (with no required placement) for International students (non-EU/ non-UK) only

 Solicitors Regulation Authority and the Bar Standards Board

-For 2018 entry: 112 - 120 tariff points including a minimum of 2 A-levels or equivalent.
+For 2019 entry: 104 - 120 tariff points including a minimum of 2 A levels or equivalent.
 BTEC Extended Diploma: DMM.
-For more information check out our 2018 entry requirements.
+For more information check out our 2019 entry requirements.